Video: How the Sacred Heart of Jesus Transformed My Life

 I could never have written this book without them.
 Yet this presence also extended beyond these chapels.
 Waking in my bed at night, I felt struck: It is different here in Paray.
 Yes, around the clock in Paray, a very special presence could be felt bathing me, cleansing me, working on my soul.
 I confess there were times in Paray, where I endured real suffering.
 But how I felt succoured and strengthened there, like nowhere else on earth.
 In my agony, I knew I was being held.

-We will not add much more, dear Reader – as all of this is far more amplified in the video below.
+We will not add much more, dear Reader – as all of this is far more amplified in the video.

 Dear Mr. Buck,